Dialog-IF/dialog/readme.txt

 		The problem isn't really fixed, but it will no longer corrupt your game text.

+		Backend: colored spans inside (collect words) no longer corrupt the stack on Z-machine.

 		Unit test runner: (game over) and (game over $) are now overridden in unit.dg, to enable testing of win conditions.